Pralka53/Pralka53.github.io/README.md

 # Pralka53.github.io
 Simple website!

-I don't own any rights to the photos posted on the site.
+I don't own any rights to the photos posted on this site.